What Is Homozygous Familial Hypercholesterolemia?

 Getting a Diagnosis

 Your doctor will do a physical exam and also take some blood tests.
-To help make a diagnosis, he may ask you:
+To help make a diagnosis, they may ask you:

 - Have you noticed any yellowish patches on your skin?